capsa-gg/capsa-documentation/docs/technical/protocol.md

 #### Body:

-Links or metadata can be empty, but not both
+Links or metadata can be empty, but not both.

-The additional metadata is stored with the timestamp of when the metadata was stored to the database.
+The additional metadata is stored with the timestamp of when the metadata was added to the database.

 ```json
 {